Quansight/Quansight-website/apps/labs/posts/limited_api_numpy.md

 CPython's [Isolating Extension Modules](https://docs.python.org/3/howto/isolating-extensions.html) guide is the checklist.
 For NumPy it comes down to three things:

 1. **Multi-phase initialization ([PEP 489](https://peps.python.org/pep-0489/)).** With old-style (single-phase) init, the module is set up once and CPython copies its contents into any other interpreter that imports it, so they end up sharing state.
 Multi-phase init lets every interpreter build its own fresh module object.
-This is [issue #29021](https://github.com/numpy/numpy/issues/29021), an effort Adam Turner started before I arrived.
+Adam Turner had already converted the main modules before I arrived, as part of [issue #29021](https://github.com/numpy/numpy/issues/29021).
 2. **Per-module state.** Lots of C extensions keep their data in global C variables: caches, references to Python objects, module-level settings.
 That's one Netflix account for the whole extended family, and someone is definitely ruining your recommendations.
 Phil's-osophy: if it's everybody's variable, it's nobody's variable.
 Each module object needs its own private struct instead, reached through `PyModule_GetState()`.
+Nathan's free-threading work in 2.1 had already cleared out a lot of those globals or made them thread-local, which gave this a head start.
 Tracked in [issue #31930](https://github.com/numpy/numpy/issues/31930).

    ![Two panels compared.
 Top, before: two interpreters that both import numpy point to one shared block of C globals holding caches, cached objects and settings.
 Bottom, after: each interpreter has its own module state, reached through PyModule_GetState.
 A caption says each module object carries its own private struct.](/posts/limited_api_numpy/global_vs_per_module_state.png)